-Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin
+Texas abortion law could lead to deluge of Supreme Court challenges to Constitution: Biden admin.

 “So, you’re seeking an injunction against the world, right?” he said.

-The chief justice had voted initially with the court’s three Democratic appointees to halt the law when it was first challenged by the abortion providers in September.
-The court’s other five Republican appointees allowed it to stand.
+The chief justice voted with the court‘s three Democratic appointees to halt the law when the abortion providers first challenged it in September.
+The court‘s other five Republican appointees allowed it to stand.

 During Monday’s oral arguments, Justices Kavanaugh and Barrett seemed to emerge as the key votes, asking neutral questions and often following up on inquiries from the Democratic appointees.

-Though the two voted initially not to block the law when it came before the court the first time, pro-choice advocates said they saw skepticism of Texas’s law in the justices’ questions.
+Though the two voted initially not to block the law when it came before the court the first time, pro-choice advocates said they saw skepticism of Texas’ law in the justices’ questions.

 It is not clear when the justices will issue a decision on whether to halt the law.
 They won’t decide whether the law is constitutional or not, but rather focus on whether it can be challenged in federal courts.